siddhartha-gadgil/automating-mathematics/content/posts/ai-math-snapsot-july-2025.md

 That may sound like a defeat for LLMs, but the best LLM Gemini-2.5-Pro got a score of 31%.
 So I would add -- not even a Bronze Medalist, but clearly smarter than me (and perhaps most working mathematicians).
 Further, the IMO problem setters will ensure that these problems are not already online, so clearly LLMs are doing more than searching on the internet and copying.
 That LLMs can solve problems they have not seen has been obvious for a while for any of us who have spent even a modest amount of time with LLMs (and are not highly prejudiced).
 On the other hand, it is  clear while Terry Tao is not that impressed by LLMs -- he got a bronze medal at age 10:smile:.

 **Note:** As I wrote this, there was an [announcement](https://x.com/polynoamial/status/1946478249187377206) from OpenAI that an experimental reasoning model had obtained a Gold Medal level score, working with the same conditions and time limits as human participants.
+There are rumours that a second system also got a gold.

 However, the important questions as far as I am concerned are whether, and how, AI can help with (or autonomously produce) *Mathematical research*.
 LLMs are in some sense *purely intuitive* systems, so most people expect that AI systems for mathematics will have components other than LLMs, such as *Formal Proof Systems* like Lean.
 Indeed many of the best systems around today are hybrid systems in this sense.